 An example of our diversity:

 We know that Women (actually a slight majority of the population) are under-represented in our party with around 40% of our local party members being women.
-We want more women to join our party and actively encourage women to become party members.
+We want more women to join our party and actively encourage women to become party members and get involved.

-After the election results in May 2016, seven out of the twenty-two Labour Councillors on Milton Keynes Council are women (32%).
-A slightly higher proportion, seven of our twenty candidates (35%) in the 2016 election were women.
-The Cabinet formed from the Labour group has three women out of eight (38%) including the Deputy Leader of Milton Keynes Council, Cllr Hannah O’Neill.
+Seven of our twenty candidates (35%) in the 2018 election were women and after the election results in May 2018, eight out of the twenty-one Labour Councillors on Milton Keynes Council are women (38%).
+The Cabinet formed from the Labour group has three women out of eight (38%) including the Deputy Leader of Milton Keynes Council.
 We want more of our women members to stand as candidates for Council seats.

-We also make sure three of our six local party Officers (Secretary, Chair, two Vice-Chairs, Treasurer and Women's Officer are women).
+We also make sure at least three of our six local party Officers (Secretary, Chair, two Vice-Chairs, Treasurer and Women's Officer) are women.
 Our Women’s Officer leads a Women’s group and you can find out more about that here.